Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 A cute hat is great for photos and for wearing around town.
 They are not practical when it comes to outdoor sports in the area.
 We recommend packing a hat for hiking as it adds a layer of sun protection.

 I’m often in a ball cap, so I most commonly wear one, but a well-designed sunhat with a wide brim is more effective.
 It’s all a matter of personal preference.
 On a sunny day, you’ll see a lot of sun on the trail, so it’s essential to protect yourself.
-My favorite hats are the LoPro Trucker hats from Patagonia.
+Our favorite hats are from Lululemon.

 Scarf, Hat, Gloves